 You can also make the most of Phoenix’s international grocery stores and markets, which cater to a variety of cuisines, including Indian, Chinese, Vietnamese, Japanese and more!

 As well as this, there are lots of food trucks serving delicious food on the go, and the city has great local coffee shops where you can meet up with friends, or grab an iced latte on your way to class.
 Food festivals are very popular too, with events celebrating mac and cheese, vegan food and tacos happening throughout the year.

-3. Look at street art in Roosevelt Row
+3. Look at the street art in Roosevelt row